Landscape-Similarity-Guided Optimization in Divide-and-Conquer QAOA: Introduction

-Furthermore, we leverage the observation that optimal QAOA parameters concentrate within specific regions of the landscape~\cite{qaoa_bounds_lotshaw2021empirical, fixed_angle_PhysRevA, fixed_param_qaoa_brandao2018, investigating_layers_transfer_learning, transferability_optimal_qaoa_parameters_random_graph}.
-We employ an informed initialization strategy that starts the optimizer within these high-probability basins of attraction, significantly reducing the search space and accelerating convergence of the representative optimization step (details in Appendix~\ref{app:initialization}).
-The emergence of landscape similarity can be understood as a propagation-limited universality~\cite{fixed_param_qaoa_brandao2018, bounds_generation_correllations_lieb_robinson, farhi2020quantum}.
-Freezing a small core perturbs the instance locally, but the induced information can only spread over a finite range set by the QAOA depth.
-The relevant competition is between the circuit light-cone~\cite{finite_group_velocity_quantum_spin_system, qaoa_fermionic_view_Wang2018}, which bounds the effective correlation length of a shallow ansatz, and the graph’s connectivity-controlled propagation, which determines whether perturbations percolate through the interaction network~\cite{bounds_generation_correllations_lieb_robinson, collective_dynamic_small_world}.
-To quantify this propagation, we utilize a percolation-type control parameter $s$ as a proxy of connectivity decay (how quickly interactions drop off).
+To quantify this propagation, in Fig.~\ref{fig:percolation_phase_boundary_1} we utilize a percolation-type control parameter $s$ as a proxy of connectivity decay (how quickly interactions drop off, as detailed in Section~\ref{sec:motivation}).
 We find that landscape similarity exhibits a genuine phase transition as the graph crosses the corresponding connectivity threshold.
-Above this threshold ($s > s_c$), local perturbations remain confined within the circuit light cone, yielding a self-averaging regime where frozen subproblems remain in the same landscape phase with aligned basins and correlated curvature.
+Above this threshold ($s > s_c$), local perturbations remain confined within the circuit light cone, yielding a self-averaging regime where frozen sub-problems remain in the same landscape phase with aligned basins and correlated curvature.
 Below it ($s < s_c$), perturbations propagate globally through the interaction network, yielding a fragmented regime where decimated sub-problems develop sample-specific landscapes.
 However, crucially, we empirically observe that the geometric centers of the optimization basins do not shift significantly, suggesting a robustness that extends beyond the strict theoretical bounds.